fduminy/jnode/README.md

 ## Plugin list documentation

 - For information about plugin list files, naming conventions (including disabled lists) and how plugin-lists map to GRUB menu entries, see [Plugin list documentation](docs/plugins/plugin-list.md).
+- For information about individual plugin descriptors and usage, see [Plugin documentation](docs/plugins/plugin.md).

 ## Questions